baeddavid/algospel/Hymns/Requested-Hymns/README.md

 upstream    https://github.com/eyybaebae/algospel.git(push)
 ```

 4. Now you can add files/edit files.
-After doing whatever changes, go ahead and submt a pull request.
-I'll go ahead and merge it as long as it's not horribly incorrect.
+After doing whatever changes, go ahead and submit a [pull request](https://github.com/eyybaebae/algospel/pulls).
+I'll go ahead and merge it.

 5. After files have been merged, your local repo may be behind.
 You can keep it up to date by calling `git fetch upstream` which will update your local repo to the master repo.